rodmonic/DragonWoodAI/README.md

 After review of the actions selected by the network it seemed to be drawing cards more often than needed and would only attack high value cards when it had a good chance of winning.
 This conservatism meant that cards with smaller attack values and points were being ignored completely.
 The cards were even being ignored when the network had valid attacks that had a very good chance of winning.
 It seems that the new reward function was causing the network to learn to be very cautious and the points it won for the smaller cards was not enough for it to prioritise those cards.

-I then tried the following amendments to the reward function:
+I then tried the following amendments to the reward functions:

 >- *Added a +10 to the reward when the player won the game.*
 >- *Added -0.25 to the reward when the player drew a card that took it over the max hand size of 9 which would cause it to discard a card.*